-

 What are the most commonly used debt finance capital structures across small, medium and large financings?

-The debt finance structure highly depends on the type of debt provider.
-The Dutch leveraged finance market is considered crowded in terms of the number of debt providers active in the small, medium and large financing space.
-Even though traditional banks are still active, alternative lenders have the biggest market share.
-Alternative lenders are typically out of scope of the EU banking supervision and, as such, do not have to deal with pressure from regulators.
-Additionally, they are willing to offer more flexible documentary terms (such as fewer interim repayment obligations, more headroom, flexible equity cure, normalisation provisions with respect to financial covenants, access to incremental lines and the use of grower baskets that are linked to financial performance or size of the borrower).
+Traditional banks are still active, but alternative lenders – direct lending and unitranche lenders in particular – have taken a large market share.
+These alternative lenders are typically out of scope of the EU banking supervision and, as such, do not have to deal with pressure from regulators.
+Additionally, they are willing and able to offer more flexible documentary terms (such as fewer to no interim repayment obligations, pay-in-kind interest, less financial covenants, more headroom on the covenants, flexible equity cure, normalisation provisions with respect to financial covenants, access to incremental lines and the use of grower baskets that are linked to financial performance or size of the borrower).
 As a result of this flexibility, sponsors are less likely to default under the financing arrangements, which in turn minimises interference from debt providers.

 Even though the overall pricing of alternative lenders is typically higher in comparison to traditional banks, the sponsor will (in return) benefit from higher leverage levels, more flexibility in deal terms and the willingness of such lender to finance their buy-and-build strategy.
 This is especially the case for private equity transactions where turnaround time of the transaction is relevant, and one debt fund can take up the entire financing for which otherwise a club of banks would be required.